reinvantveer/argo-batteries-included/README.md

 # argo-batteries-included

-An umbrella helm chart for the Argo ecosystem, with batteries included
+An umbrella helm chart for a local dev/test setup the Argo ecosystem, with batteries included.
+This allows you to freely experiment and muck around without requiring access to a full cloud cluster.
+All applications work out of the box and pointers to how to log into dev consoles is provided by the installation notes itself.

+## What?

+This helm chart currently contains the following:
+- [X] A local dev-configuration for ArgoCD
+- [X] A local dev-configuration for Minio.
+This takes care of local bucket access so you don't need AWS or GCS storage.

+### TODO

+- [ ] Argo Workflows
+- [ ] Argo Events
+- [ ] Argo event bus

 ## Why?